Contrasting Summit Healthcare Acquisition (SMIH) & The Competition

-Summit Healthcare Acquisition (NASDAQ:SMIH – Get Rating) is one of 709 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
-We will compare Summit Healthcare Acquisition to related businesses based on the strength of its risk, analyst recommendations, earnings, institutional ownership, valuation, profitability and dividends.
+Summit Healthcare Acquisition (NASDAQ:SMIH – Get Rating) is one of 710 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare Summit Healthcare Acquisition to related businesses based on the strength of its risk, valuation, institutional ownership, analyst recommendations, dividends, profitability and earnings.

-This is a breakdown of recent ratings and price targets for Summit Healthcare Acquisition and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Summit Healthcare Acquisition and its peers, as reported by MarketBeat.com.

 |Sell Ratings